Article Preview

 Author: Jeffrey K. Hendrickson

-Author Bio: Jeff Hendrickson is the founder of Hendrickson Software Components (hsc), and the creator of Sp-at-mX.
+Author Bio: Jeff Hendrickson is the founder of Hendrickson Software Components (hsc), and the creator of Sp@mX.
 He has extensive experience developing software for Windows, Macintosh, and Linux environments.

 Article Description: No description available.